xmk2222/deep-learning-papers/README.md

 The difficulty that arises is that when the parameter gradient is very large, a gradient descent parameter update could throw the parameters very far, into a region where the objective function is larger, undoing much of the work that had been done to reach the current solution.
 And when the parameter tradient is very small, the back propagation won't work at all.

-2. Why does these happen
+2. Why does gradient explosion happen

   - Poor choice of learning rate that results in large weight updates.
   - Poor choice of data preparation, allowing large differences in the target variable.
   - Poor choice of loss function, allowing the calculation of large error values.

+3. Why does gradient vanishing happen

+Certain activation functions, like the sigmoid function, squishes a large input space into a small input space between 0 and 1.
+Therefore, a large change in the input of the sigmoid function will cause a small change in the output.
+Hence, the derivative becomes small.

+When n hidden layers use an activation like the sigmoid function, n small derivatives are multiplied together.
+Thus, the gradient decreases exponentially as we propagate down to the initial layers.

-2. Dealing with exploding gradient
+4. Dealing with exploding gradient

 Exploding gradients can be avoided in general by careful configuration of the network model, such as choice of small learning rate, scaled target variables, and a standard loss function.
 Nevertheless, exploding gradients may still be an issue with recurrent networks with a large number of input time steps.